FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for air fryer crispy chicken wings, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for making air fryer chicken wings crispy, what each one does in my recipe, and substitution options.
+For measurements, see the recipe card.

-- Baking Powder – This surprising ingredient makes CRISPY wings!
-This is because it soaks up extra moisture, helping to dry the skin.
-Be careful not to use baking soda by mistake, which won’t work and will have an aftertaste.
-Also, aluminum-free baking powder works best to avoid any aftertaste.
+- Baking Powder – My surprising “secret” ingredient for the crispiest air fryer chicken wings!
+It soaks up extra moisture, helping to dry the skin.
+Be careful not to use baking soda, which won’t work and will leave an aftertaste.
+(I grabbed it by mistake once and that was, um, not a good experience!)
+Also, I’ve found aluminum-free baking powder works best to avoid any metallic taste.

 How To Cook Chicken Wings In The Air Fryer